 Category pages need to be at the top of the website hierarchy, and accessible within a few clicks from the homepage.

 It's important to consider your URL structure and hierarchy for long-term planning.
-For example, product pages being separate from any single category so they can be double merchandised and not have to go through a URL change during taxonomy updates.
+For example, product pages should be separate from any single category so they can be double merchandised and not have to go through a URL change during taxonomy updates.

 (Example of a subcategory page on an ecommerce site.)